SkylineCommunications/dataminer-docs/connector-help/connector_help/Satcom_Technologies_NetMAC.md

 ### Creation: Range 2.0.1.x

-This driver uses 2 Simple Network Management Protocol (SNMP) connections (one for each FEP) and requires the following input during element creation:
+This connector uses 2 Simple Network Management Protocol (SNMP) connections (one for each FEP) and requires the following input during element creation:

 **SNMP CONNECTION:**